AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/search.md

    ![screen-shot_2019-03-05at102509](assets/screen-shot_2019-03-05at102509.png)

-1. Puoi inoltre aggiungere termini di ricerca aggiuntivi:
+1. Puoi anche aggiungere altri termini di ricerca:

    ![screen-shot_2019-03-05at102613](assets/screen-shot_2019-03-05at102613.png)